matt77hias/IncisorSegmentation/README.md

 We can for example use a basis for the *2n* dimensional space to represent each vector in this space as a *2n* dimensional coefficient vector (*2n* form factors).
 By applying a Principal Component Analysis (PCA), we can try to reduce the dimensionality by computing the principal axes (of which the magnitude is determined by the largest eigenvalues of the covariance matrix) of the distribution in order to express vectors approximately in this *2n* dimensional space with less form factors.

-Based on the results for the Principal Component Analysis, it suffices to use for each of the eight incisors only 5, 6 or 7 form factors (versus *2n* = 40) to describe at least 98% of the variance of the landmark positions in the training set with regard to the corresponding mean model tooth.
+Based on the results of the Principal Component Analysis, it suffices to use for each of the eight incisors only 5, 6 or 7 form factors (versus *2n* = 40) to describe at least 98% of the variance of the landmark positions in the training set with regard to the corresponding mean model tooth.
 Alternatively, one can choose the form factors in such a way that each training sample can be represented with a certain accuracy.

 By varying the form factors, we can vary the shape of the tooth.
 We need to determine upper and lower bounds for these variations in order to obtain plausible teeth.
-We allow +-3 standard deviations (*+-3 sqrt(lambda_i)*) from the mean model tooth. the effect of *-3 sqrt(lambda_i), -2 sqrt(lambda_i), -1 sqrt(lambda_i), 0, +1 sqrt(lambda_i), +2 sqrt(lambda_i), +3 sqrt(lambda_i)* deviations on each form factor as opposed to the mean tooth model for each of the eight incisors in model space *(x', y')* is visualized below.
+We allow +-3 standard deviations (*+-3 sqrt(lambda_i)*) from the mean model tooth.
+The effect of *-3 sqrt(lambda_i), -2 sqrt(lambda_i), -1 sqrt(lambda_i), 0, +1 sqrt(lambda_i), +2 sqrt(lambda_i), +3 sqrt(lambda_i)* deviations on each form factor as opposed to the mean tooth model for each of the eight incisors in model space *(x', y')*, is visualized below.

 ##### (reduced) model space tooth 1
 <p align="left">